How to start volunteering and love it

 What groups are working toward your goal?

-After goal-setting, this is a great next step.
 Nonprofits have a mission and there may be different groups that work on different aspects related to your goal.
 For example, one group may work on helping homeless veterans, while another may do outreach to homeless teens.
-VolunteerMatch is a great resource to help you find volunteer organizations that might fit your goals.
+VolunteerMatch can be a great resource to help you find volunteer organizations that might fit your goals.
 In addition, you can create a volunteer resume that lists your experiences, interests and skills so the organization can get an idea of who you are.

 How do I learn more?

-After you have decided on the organization that fits your interests, set up an interview with the volunteer coordinator.
-Learning about the organization, their mission and different opportunities they might have available for volunteers, will give you an idea of whether it’s a good match for what you are looking for.
+After you have decided on the organization that fits your interests, consider setting up an interview with the volunteer coordinator.
+Learning about the organization, their mission and different opportunities they have available for volunteers, will give you an idea of whether it’s a good match for what you are looking for.

 Be honest about your schedule and limit your initial involvement.
 It’s tempting to commit to large chunks of time, especially when you’re starting out as a new volunteer, but small commitments can help you ease into the right volunteer match.
-A good idea to ease the volunteer process is to attend a volunteer meeting and interact with other fellow volunteers so you can understand the type of commitment you will need to make moving forward.
+To help ease the volunteer process, try to attend a volunteer meeting and interact with other fellow volunteers so you can understand the type of commitment you will need to make moving forward.

 What if a group isn't the right fit?

 Ultimately, finding something where you can feel connected to the organization can help you make a bigger difference in the lives of others.
-Whether you volunteer as a mentor to a child, do a volunteering vacation, help at an animal shelter or spend time helping in a community garden, to name a few, these opportunities to give back will also be very rewarding for you.
+Whether you volunteer to mentor a child, take a volunteer vacation, help at an animal shelter or spend time helping in a community garden, to name a few, these opportunities to give back can also be very rewarding for you.